What should you consider when looking for a hail damage car repair company near you?

 For financial and legal reasons, it’s absolutely advisable to find a repair shop that works with your insurance.
 Auto shops that can work with insurance are also typically capable of providing high-quality repairs.

-Hail damage is covered by comprehensive coverage insurance, a type of insurance meant for non-collision damage and ‘acts of nature’ like storms, floods, and falling debris.
+Hail damage car repair is covered by comprehensive coverage insurance, a type of insurance meant for non-collision damage and ‘acts of nature’ like storms, floods, and falling debris.
 Many popular car insurance providers offer comprehensive coverage plans, especially in areas where hail is common.

-Most shops that are experienced in hail damage repair already have a system set up to deal with insurance, streamlining the entire process.
+Most shops that are experienced in hail damage car repair already have a system set up to deal with insurance, streamlining the entire process.

 For example, Stormwise works with your insurance adjustor to make sure the full cost of the repair is taken into consideration and any supplemental pay is included.
 If a deductible is necessary, Stormwise will pay it out of our own pockets so you don’t have to pay for anything.
 We also have insurance experts on our team that can answer any questions you may have.
 You can find out more about our insurance process here.

 When you’re looking for a repair shop, ask what their insurance policies are.
-If they cannot explain their process properly, that’s an indication of their lack of experience in performing hail damage repair.
+If they cannot explain their process properly, that’s an indication of their lack of experience in performing hail damage car repair.